LuaJIT/LuaJIT/README.md

   the form:
   `assert(jit.version_num == xxxxxx, "LuaJIT core/library version mismatch")`
   where `xxxxxx` is the value of `LUAJIT_VERSION_NUM`.
+* File a PR with these changes.
-* Draft release notes based on changes between `HEAD` and the last tag.
+* Draft release notes based on changes between `HEAD` and the last tag in a PR comment and update it based on feedback.
-* Tag release and put in release notes on GitHub.
+* On PR approval, Tag release and put in release notes on GitHub.
 * Update `PREREL` in [Makefile(Makefile) to `-dev` to indicate that development is now open.
 * Announce.